-I have reviewed all documentary evidence and find that in accordance with section 88 of the Act the tenant was duly served with the Notice on October 25, 2018.
+I have reviewed all documentary evidence provided by the landlord and find that in accordance with section 88 of the Act the tenants were duly served with the Notice on June 24, 2019.

-I find that the tenant was obligated to pay monthly rent in the amount of \$700.00, as established in the tenancy agreement.
-I accept the evidence before me that the tenant has failed to pay rental arrears in the amount of \$800.00 comprised of the balance of unpaid rent for the months of September and October 2018.
+I find that the tenants were obligated to pay monthly rent in the amount of \$1,800.00, as established in the tenancy agreement.
+I accept the evidence before me that the tenants have failed to pay the balance of rental arrears due by June 01, 2019, in the amount of